AaronPandian/austin-traffic-analysis/README.md

  {'Downtown': 9, 'North': 6, 'NE': 62, 'NW': 30, 'East': 2, 'West': 3, 'South': 6, 'SW': 30, 'SE': 21}
 Note that downtown is defined as 30.2672 N (+- 0.01 degrees), -97.7431 W (+-0.01 degrees).
 Also note that the other regions are relative to downtown.
 For example, 'North' Austin is 30.2772 N (or greater), and -97.7431 W (+-0.01 degrees).
 ```
-Note that for this output, the job request was posted to request a report,
- chart, and map.
-Also, to view the chart and map, simply download the
-graphic from the app container to the local directory of interest following
- the instructions from the output.
-May need to use 'docker ps -a' first to
-see the container id for the api (not the worker or redis), which will be
-needed to docker cp the image on linux.
-Also note that for the chart image,
-the x-axis label is "Date/Time" as it is relative to the queried job
-timeframe (over several years, if the start and end year are the same then
-over months of that year, otherwise if the start and end year and month are
- the same then over the days in that month; otherwise if the start and end
-year, month, and day are the same, over the time (hours) of that day.
+Note that for this output, the job request was posted to request a report, chart, and map.
+Also, to view the chart and map, simply download the graphic from the app container to the local directory of interest following the instructions from the output.
+May need to use 'docker ps -a' first to see the container ID for the API (not the worker or redis), which will be needed to docker cp the image on linux.
+Also note that for the chart image, the x-axis label is "Date/Time" as it is relative to the queried job timeframe (over several years, if the start and end year are the same then over months of that year, otherwise if the start and end year and month are the same then over the days in that month; otherwise if the start and end year, month, and day are the same, over the time (hours) of that day.

 ##### `curl localhost:5000/help`
 ```